 Planting trumpet lily bulbs is possible both in containers and in the garden.
 Remember that the plants can reach 6 feet (2 m.) in height, however, so make sure to use a large, heavy pot.
-If you’re planting outdoors, space the bulbs 4 to 6 inches (10 to 15 cm.) apart and 8 inches (20.5 cm.) deep.
+If you’re planting outdoors, space the bulbs 4 to 6 inches (10-15 cm.) apart and 8 inches (20 cm.) deep.

 Feed your bulbs with a balanced fertilizer such as 5-10-10 or 10-10-10, making sure the fertilizer doesn’t directly touch the bulb (this could burn and damage it).